henridb/medium-articles/quantum-sat/main.md

 been exhibited (more than 400 references split into more that 60 categories of algorithms centralized in the quantum algorithm zoo [Jor21]), some of them have been run on quantum processors, but the real promise is still just that: a promise.
-Indeed, the the nature of complexity comparison, the quantum advantage only gets bigger as the size of the systems grow.
+Indeed, because of the nature of complexity comparison, the quantum advantage only gets bigger as the size of the systems grows.
 This is the reason why SAT problems are such good candidate: the real life example are typically using several thousand of variables and exponentially more clauses.
-They are easy to check but because of the number of variables, it is extremely long to brute-force the solution.
+They are easy to check but because of the number of variables, it is extremely long to brute-force a solution.

 A SAT problem is most often given as a logic formula in the Conjunctive Normal Form (CNF).
-A CNF is conjunction of clauses, *i.e.* a set of clauses that must all be true conjointly (at the same time) for the.
+A CNF is conjunction of clauses, *i.e.* a set of clauses that must all be true conjointly (at the same time) for the whole formula to be true for some value of the variables (we say satisfiable).
-These clauses are themselves disjunction of literals, sets of literals that can be disjointly true for the whole formula to be true.
+These clauses are themselves disjunction of literals, sets of literals that can be disjointly true for the clause to be true.
 Finally, each literal is either a variable or the negation of a variable.
 Concretely, a CNF would look like the formula bellow.